NREL/bioluc/README.md

 -	Allow access to all the features of the BioLUC model.

 ####Wiki and Frequently Asked Questions (FAQ)
-I wiki and FAQ is under development [here](https://github.com/NREL/bioluc/wiki).
+The wiki and FAQ are under development [here](https://github.com/NREL/bioluc/wiki).

 The wiki will include an overview of the BioLUC model, additional guidance for using the BioLUC model, documentation of know modeling limitations and data issues, and a FAQ.
 The wiki and FAQ are works in-progress for 2013/2014.